Virginia Tech Native American students are making strides to connect with Virginia’s tribal communities.

 American Indian students are one of the smallest minority groups at Virginia Tech.
 There are 48 American Indian or Alaska Native undergraduate, graduate, and professional students, according to the university’s 2017-2018 enrollment profile.

 Native at VT, which formed in 2008, has at least 13 active members.
-A year and a half ago, Faircloth, a Ph.D. student at Virginia Tech and a member of the Coharie Tribe in North Carolina, became the group’s advisor and helped to provide needed structure.
+A year and a half ago, Faircloth, a Ph.D. student in the Department of Sociology and a member of the Coharie Tribe in North Carolina, became the group’s advisor and helped to provide needed structure.
 Since then, several new students have joined, including Nizhoni Tallas, a freshman from Arizona, and a member of the Navajo Nation.

 “Coming here and being able to form a community with other Native Americans, that was really helpful in my transition into college and finding a sense of community here at Virginia Tech,” Tallas said.